Maximdraco/Code-Note-Generator/README.md

 # Code-Note-Generator
 A program for Retroachievement Code Notes

-To use this program simply have in the same folder as the .py file a file called "Input.txt" with the code notes you want in the next format:
+To use this program simply have in the same folder of the .py file a file called "Input.txt" with the code notes you want in the next format: